 This means that from the very beginning there has been angel telling us that »This painting banishes pride, vanity and luxury« This is a strong indication that the text originates from a painting and that it is a transcription of the mural in St. Innocents cemetery.

 The text inside the scroll is not a part of the woodcut, but has been printed with movable type.
 This can be observed from the fact that in the 1486-edition (top, left corner of this page) the second line says, »inque choris nostris ducere festa monet«, whereas the 1490-edition says, »inque choris nostris linquere festa monet«.

 The only existing copy of Petit Laurens' version is lacking the first leaf, so we don't know what the authority looked like in this book.
 But in other publications Laurens used a variant of the authority that we see to the left,(2) and here the scroll is empty.

-It is technically possible to add texts separately, and as the picture to the right shows, other printers have employed the same woodcut while adding a short text.(3) It is anybody's guess whether Petit Laurens had used this woodcut for his Danse Macabre (in all probability he did) and whether he had written »Hec pictura […]« inside the scroll.
+As the picture to the right shows, other printers have employed the same woodcut while adding a short text.(3) It is anybody's guess whether Petit Laurens had used this woodcut for his Danse Macabre (in all probability he did) and whether he had written »Hec pictura […]« inside the scroll.

 The angel soon disappeared from Marchant's books.
 In Marchant's 1491-edition of the women's danse macabre another woodcut was introduced of an authority without angel.
 What happened next is less than clear, but all the woodcuts soon ended up in Troyes with one exception: The authority with the angel stayed back in Paris, where we meet him in an edition of Romant de la rose published by Le Noir in 1521.
 By this time the text had been erased from the angel's scroll.